-Pelargonium cucullatum is an upright branching slightly woody shrub that grows up to 200 cm (78 inches) in height, the rounded toothed leaves tilt upwards forming a cupshape & the large flowers are pinkish purple in colour.
+Pelargonium cucullatum is an upright branching slightly woody shrub that grows up to 200 cm (78 inches) in height, the rounded toothed leaves tilt upwards forming a cupshape, the large flowers are pinkish purple in colour.
 P. Cucullatum is an ancester of a wide variety of present day hybrids such as the regal pelargonium.

-Pelargonium cucullatum prefers well drained sandy/loam soil conditions in full sun to part shade P.H acid/neutral.
+Pelargonium cucullatum prefers well drained sandy/loam soil in full sun to part shade P.H acid/neutral.
 It is best planted in the garden in a sheltered place or grown in larger pots.